The Bond University / Serjeants’ Inn Global Lawyer Scholarship

 This year’s successful student was James Rosengren, who was awarded a funded two week visit to London to shadow Rachel and colleagues from Serjeants’ Inn, gaining experience of practice, advocacy and dispute resolution in a number of legal institutions, including chambers, city law firms, the courts, tribunals and inquiries and Inner Temple.

-Rachel Spearing commented, “it was an absolute pleasure to launch this initiative and to mentor James during his mini-pupillage.
+Rachel Spearing commented, “it was an absolute pleasure to launch this initiative and to mentor James during his work experience.
 In particular I am delighted that we were able to include training by the Civil Mediation Council, with James attending the first course offered by the General Council of the Bar to apply the subtle skills of mediation alongside 16 highly experienced barristers.
 He was also able to participate in the bespoke conflict resolution training offered to junior doctors by the NHS.
 Shadowing Serjeants’ Inn barristers provided him with a snap-shot of the varied careers of barristers at one of the leading sets in London”.

 James wrote a paper analysing elements of innovative legal practice he observed over the fortnight for publication in the Bond Law Review.
 He notes that “the opportunity of spending time at Serjeants’ Inn, a set recognised for its progressive, sophisticated approach, allowed me not just to watch and learn, but to gain practical experience in dispute resolution”.
-In particular he was struck by the fact that alternative dispute resolution is no longer “alternative”, commenting that “the mini-pupillage gave me real insight into the future of the law and where my own legal career might go”.
+In particular he was struck by the fact that alternative dispute resolution is no longer “alternative”, commenting that “the work experience gave me real insight into the future of the law and where my own legal career might go”.

 James has returned to Australia for his final semester of studies confident that his Global Lawyer Scholarship has equipped him for a global career.
 He greatly valued the experience, arguing that it is something which should be integrated into the Law School’s curriculum to better prepare young lawyers entering the workforce of the future.